Analysis of the various categories from the participants' perspective

 FACT: diversity is a key criterion when it comes to the quality of an MBA program.
 This does not only apply to participants and faculty but also to the make-up of the advisory board.

-Weight – 5% each: these criteria evaluate the diversity of the faculty and students.
+Weight – 5% and 6%: these criteria evaluate the diversity of the faculty and students.
 To this end, the percentage of faculty members and participants from a country other than the country in which the MBA program takes place is calculated.

 FACT: the quality of faculty members is reflected in their practical experience apart from their teaching and research activities as well as in their experience abroad.
 Such experience enables them to teach students about the particulars of various national and international markets.
 The same applies to the make-up of the class: participants contribute to the program through their wide range of professional and personal experience in different industries, functions, and cultures.
 For the quality of a program, this is as important as the experience of the faculty members.
 The higher both percentages are, the higher the chances to learn something new.